dariabikina/dariabikina.github.io/_pages/talks.md

 ##### selected talks on it

 Moksha "definite" declension, D-linking, and global choice functions.
-Talk given at Southern New England Workshop in Semantics, UConn (virtually), 2021. [handout (very, very preliminary work)](https://snewsling.files.wordpress.com/2021/05/moksha_definite_declension-4.pdf)
+Talk given at Southern New England Workshop in Semantics, UConn (virtually), 2021. [handout](https://snewsling.files.wordpress.com/2021/05/moksha_definite_declension-4.pdf)

 Restrictions on the ontological category of indefinite pronoun series in the languages of Europe.
 Talk given at ConSOLE XXVI (Conference of the Student Organization of Linguistics in Europe), UCL, London, 2018. [slides](/files/Restrictions_on_the_Ontological_Category.pdf)